Complaints

 What is not a complaint ?

-A complaint is NOT a report of anti social behaviour.
-Anti social and nuisance behaviour is dealt with under a separate procedure and will not be dealt with through the complaints procedure unless we have failed to meet our stated standards.
+A complaint is not a report of anti-social behaviour.
+Anti-social and nuisance behaviour is dealt with under a separate procedure and will not be dealt with through the complaints procedure unless we have failed to meet our stated standards.

 We will not deal with the following via the complaints procedure :